-System processing delays or interferences are either manageable or completely detrimental to the system as a whole.
-If you select application system software that runs on top of an operating system (i.e. Windows, Linux, Android, etc.), remember to consider the inherent processing delays that often arise due to the demand of competing software applications or overhead task response times.
+System processing delays or interferences are either manageable or utterly detrimental to the system as you select application system software that runs on top of an operating system (i.e., Windows, Linux, Android, etc.); remember to consider the inherent processing delays that often arise due to the demand of competing for software applications or overhead task response times.

 Example: If your OS is processing a Proportional Integral Derivative (PID) control loop to control chiller temperature, then any lag can potentially compromise the responsiveness of the PID control loop.
 This doesn’t mean you can’t use an application over a legacy PLC, but if your real-time processing requirement is high, consider employing a more suitable choice by selecting either an industrial controller, general purpose controller with specific firmware, or application running on top of a real-time operating system (RTOS).

-2) Does the platform deliver the Reliability you need?
+2) Does the Automation Controls Platform Deliver the Reliability You Need?

 The reliability of your automation controls system is crucial for a production environment because every downtime incident affects the bottom line of the company.
 Unfortunately, during the prototyping stage, reliability often takes a back seat to flexibility.

 As you consider the type of control system your process requires, think ahead to what could impact the reliability of your system?
 Consider when the next major change to your process might impact the requirements of the system, or how a next-generation product or prototype could deliver greater reliability which could prompt you to replace the system, or what kind of scenario would push you to upgrade from a prototyping to a production system.